Clarkstown High School South

+Facilities

-Clarkstown South building consists of a main lobby, large auditorium, gymnasium (including a wrestling room and a fitness center), music wing, planetarium, two lunchrooms, and three floors of classrooms.
+Clarkstown South's building consists of a main lobby, large auditorium, gymnasium (including a wrestling room and a fitness center), music wing, planetarium, two lunchrooms, and three floors of classrooms.
 In the fall of 2005, a planetarium was built in the rear of the building.
 A greenhouse was also constructed in 2006.

+School groups

 South offers many music ensembles, including chorus, orchestra, concert band, and marching band.

-School groups

-Clarkstown South takes part in Junior Statesmen of America, FIRST Robotics, DECA, National History Day, United Service Organization/Veterans Affairs Club, Mock Trial Team 2016 Westchester/Rockland County Champions, Varsity Athletes Against Substance Abuse, and has a Mu Alpha Theta chapter.
+Clarkstown South takes part in Junior Statesmen of America, FIRST Robotics, DECA, National History Day, United Service Organization/Veterans Affairs Club, Mock Trial Team 2016 Westchester/Rockland County Champions, and Varsity Athletes Against Substance Abuse.
+The school has a Mu Alpha Theta chapter.

 The school hosted the Clarkstown Summer Theatre Festival since its inception in 1973 until its last season in 2010.
 Subsequently, it hosted the Hudson Valley Teen Summer Theatre program.